kumarlearns6767/udemy_the_complete_JavaScript_course/README.md

 Now, the aim of this project is twofold.
 Firstly, it serves as tangible proof of my proficiency in JavaScript.
 Secondly, it is designed to assist beginners and non-tech individuals in easily learning JavaScript.
 Additionally, the project aims to showcase my JavaScript expertise to prospective clients, HR managers, and companies.

 Moreover, it provides a unique and interactive learning experience through projects organized by chapters.
 As the project evolves, the goal is to transform it into a recognizable brand.
 This transformation includes generating revenue, enabling active contributors to receive rewards and monetary prizes.
 In some instances, the project may even lead to hiring dedicated individuals who share a commitment to its success.

-**/ Information /**

-Learning javascript using "The Complete JavaScript Course 2021: From Zero to Expert! from thapa technical youtube channel".
-Taking this course in 2023 and will update myself with latest ES feature, rules and other rquirements.

-Live Hosted Link to checkout - https://lalitkumarthakur.github.io/javaScriptcoursebylalit/

 **/ How to take up this course ? /**